j0lvera/next.js-with-cookie-example/README.md

 In this example, we authenticate users and store a token in a cookie.
 The example only shows how the user session works, keeping a user logged in between pages.

-This example is backend agnostic and uses `isomorphic-fetch` to do the API calls.
+This example is backend agnostic and uses [isomorphic-unfetch](https://www.npmjs.com/package/isomorphic-unfetch) to do the API calls on the client and the server.

-We use a simple passwordless backend (https://with-cookie-api.now.sh) that logs the user in with their GitHub username.
-This backend only allows requests from http://localhost:3000
+The repo includes a minimal passwordless backend built with [Micro](https://www.npmjs.com/package/micro) that logs the user in with a GitHub username and saves the user id from the API call as token.

 Session is syncronized across tabs.
-This means if you logout once, your session gets logged out on all the windows.
-For this we use a HOC called `withAuthSync`.
+If you logout your session gets logged out on all the windows as well.
+We use the HOC `withAuthSync` for this.

-We use a simple helper called `auth` to help to retrieve the token across pages when needed and redirecting the user if not token was found.
+The helper function `auth` helps to retrieve the token across pages and redirects the user if not token was found.